JustAnotherHeroRiding/tee-tree/README.md

 # Create T3 App

+## Tee-Tree
+### What is this?

+This is my attempt at building a fully realized twitter clone with all of the features being cloned in order to learn the technologies used in the T3 Stack.

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?